fword-dev/f-word.dev/src/episodes/3/index.md

 **Bruce Lawson:** Hello and welcome to the F-Word.

-**Vadim Makeev:** The F-Word of course, stands for front end, the wonderful world of web development.
+**Vadim Makeev:** The F-Word of course, stands for frontend, the wonderful world of web development.
 I’m Vadim Makeev.

 **Bruce Lawson:** And I’m Bruce Lawson, coming to you from Birmingham, UK.
 Where are you these days Vadim?